Pastry Cream

 • Vanilla Bean: Can be rinsed, dried and stored in a jar of sugar for later use.

-• To Keep the Cream Thick: avoid stirring after refrigeration, as it will break down the starch bonds and become thinner.
+• To Keep the Cream Thick: Avoid stirring after refrigeration, as it will break down the starch bonds and become thinner.

 Variations